-American University's Certificate in Leadership, Empowerment And Development (LEAD Certificate), provides women with the impetus and skills to help guide them through significant transitions in their personal and professional lives.
+American University's Leadership, Empowerment And Development Program provides women with the impetus and skills to help guide them through significant transitions in their personal and professional lives.
 These courses with be offered through AU's School of Professional and Extended Studies both in Washington, D.C. and in Annapolis, Maryland, where we are launching AU on the Bay, this fall.

 The program courses enable self-reflection, intellectual challenge, peer-to-peer knowledge sharing, and development of concrete skills.
-The LEAD Certificate is designed to help women advance as leaders and prepares them to accomplish short- and long-term personal and professional goals.
+LEAD is designed to help women advance as leaders and prepares them to accomplish short- and long-term personal and professional goals.
 Upon completing the program, participants will have increased self-awareness and self-confidence; strengthened professional and business skills, and developed practical approaches to ownership/leadership that they can draw upon and apply at every point of life's transitions.
-To earn the Certificate in Leadership, Empowerment And Development, a learner must complete these four LEAD Certificate courses, which also can be taken individually both in Washington, D.C. and in Annapolis:
+To earn certification of completion in the Leadership, Empowerment and Development program, students must complete these four LEAD courses, which can be taken individually both in Washington, D.C. and in Annapolis:

 Adult learners in the LEAD will have access to the intellectual resources and networks available at American University, an internationally recognized university in the nation's capital.

 All courses will be offered again beginning in mid-January.